 Lulzbot is constantly building upon their printer's design, incorporating the best modifications and add-ons from the community into their newer models.
 In May 2016, their newest addition to the TAZ line of printers, the TAZ 6 was released...

 - Remote 3D Printing with OctoPi

-Remote control of 3D printers is a particularly appealing concept.
-We believe using your new 3D printer should be as simple as plugging it into your PC, uploading some G-Code and pressing 'Print'.
-However, having a laptop or desktop PC cluttering up ...
+Remote control of your 3D printer is a particularly appealing concept, especially if you've been forced into a USB tether in the past.
+Using your new 3D printer should be as simple as plugging it into a controller, uploading some G-Code and pressing ...

 - How 3D Printing Works

 3D Printing is one of the ways we can turn virtual 3-dimensional models into real world objects.
 It is an Additive manufacturing (AM) process, building models layer by layer.
 AM is the opposite of subtractive manufacturing which takes a block of mate...

 - Meet 'Holman' the Ultimate Bluetooth Speaker